A while back my friend Vic noticed some unpleasant changes in her morning cup’s flavor.

 Generally, you can use a 31.7 oz package for more than 16 descaling cycles.

-I found that mixing 2 tablespoons in 32 oz (a liter) of water works perfectly fine.
+I found that mixing 2 tablespoons in 34 fluid ounces (a liter) of water works perfectly fine.

 The product is quite strong.